gitmastersmith/project-x/README.md

 # Project-X
 RESTful geocode proxy service.
-Used as a reverse proxy for 3rd party geocode providers.
+Used as a reverse proxy to fetch address coordinates from 3rd party geocode providers.

 # Features
-- Usable in single process multiple deployment in microservices environment or as a limited load stand-alone service.
 - Multiple 3rd party geocode provider support, configurable via JSON properties file.
 - Providers will be contacted in order listed in the properties file.
 The first successful response returns that provider's coordinates.
+- Usable in single process multiple deployment in microservices environment or as a limited load stand-alone service.

 # Development Status